MicrosoftDocs/win32/desktop-src/tablet/ianalysisalternates.md

 ---
-Description: 'Contains a collection of objects that implement the IAnalysisAlternate interface and that are the result of ink analysis.' ms.assetid: '53802a62-4425-40fd-bf48-0da55ea8ffbe'
+Description: Contains a collection of objects that implement the IAnalysisAlternate interface and that are the result of ink analysis. ms.assetid: 53802a62-4425-40fd-bf48-0da55ea8ffbe
 title: IAnalysisAlternates interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAnalysisAlternates interface